We welcome questions about the Research Reboot. Please submit questions at this link.

 - If this is an academic/research appointment, contact the appropriate Assistant Dean for Faculty Affairs.

-A visiting scholar from another US state would still like to come to our department to do research this fall.
+A visiting scholar from another US state would still like to come to our department to do research this spring.
 Is this allowed, it works within our re-occupancy planning and capacity, or is Harvard not supporting any new residential visiting scholar appointments?